pretix/pretix-docs/docs/tutorial/organizer-account.md

 Since we are operating from Germany, we are going to enter the URL to our website's imprint in the "Imprint URL" field.

 We will enter a valid email address into the "contact address" field.
-This email address will be displayed publicly to allow your customers to contact you.
+This email address will be displayed under the label "Contact event organizer" in the footer of the public profile.

 We will then confirm our changes by clicking the :btn:Save: button on the bottom of the page.